Proven-Paradox/shaper-system/Handbook.md

 #### Recover
 Recovery is a Major Action, and you cannot use your Minor Action to do anything that causes you to move.
 This recovers one point of Endurance, up to a maximum of your Hero Tier + Toughness + Heart.

-#### Evade
-Evading is a Minor Action.
-When you use the Evade action, you must make a Stealth check whose difficulty is equal to 10 + your Concealment score.
-On success, your Concealment score increases by 1.

-#### Zero In
-Zeroing In is a Minor Action.
-When you use the Zero In, you must make an Awareness check whose difficulty is equal to 10 + your Momentum score.
-On success, your Momentum score increases by 1.

 #### Lose Them
 Lose Them requires both your Major and Minor actions, and is only available when your Concealment score is higher than all of your Hunters Momentum.
 When you use Lose Them, you make a Stealth check opposed by the Hunter with the highest Momentum’s Awareness check (hereafter referred to as the Lead Hunter).
 You gain Boon to this Stealth check for every point of Concealment above the Lead Hunter’s Momentum.